 Organ and Tissue Transplants.
-Services provided in connection with a non-investigative organ or tissue transplant, if you are: (1) the organ or tissue recipient; or (2) the organ or tissue donor.
+Services provided in connection with a non-investigative organ or tissue transplant, if you are:

+- 1. The organ or tissue recipient; or - 2.
+The organ or tissue donor.

-If you are the recipient, an organ or tissue donor who is not a member is also eligible for services as described.
+If you are the recipient, an organ or tissue donor who is not an enrolled member is also eligible for services as described.
 Benefits are reduced by any amounts paid or payable by that donor's own coverage.

-Covered expense does not include charges for services received without first obtaining prior authorization from the claims administrator, or which are provided at a facility other than an approved transplant center.
-See MEDICAL MANAGEMENT PROGRAMS.
+Covered expense does not include charges for services received without first obtaining the claims administrator's prior authorization, or which are provided at a facility other than a transplant center approved by the claims administrator.
+See MEDICAL MANAGEMENT PROGRAM: AUTHORIZATION PROGRAM for details.